zenopelli-cpu/Z-Ant/zant_sh_readme.md

 ### Available Scripts

 - **onnx_gen** - Generate fuzzed ONNX models and save execution data in JSON
+- **onnx_extract** - For a N nodes model it creates N onnx models, one for each node with respective tests.
 - **user_tests_gen** - Run ONNX model multiple times with random inputs and save execution data
 - **infer_shape** - Upgrade your model with all intermediate tensor's shapes
 - **input_setter** - Set input shape and infer shapes of the ONNX model